PrekshaJain/stata_sample/README.md

 	F | 1
 	G | 0

-(2) StudentData.csv: Contains some demographic data for each student as well as variables indicating the region and school.
+2. StudentData.csv: Contains some demographic data for each student as well as variables indicating the region and school.
+This dataset is at a student level.

 ## Analysis Conducted in the Do File